banditowo/ComputerTechAssignment/README.md

 Q - Quit

 I did this assignment a bit backwards as I tried to get it done as fast as I could first since it was way over the due date and went straight into making it using DOTS; I then made it how I would’ve normally made it, as a different project, to then start comparing the two.
-The currently submitted one is the first one that was made as the optimized game using DOTS.

 Here are some of the comparisons;